-Roll out two rows of seran wrap.
+Roll out two rows of saran wrap.
 Measure them out to be 40 inches.
 Then cut them both in half length wise.
-You’ll be left with four strips of seran wrap, each 40 inches long.
-You’ll only use three of these so use the third to wrap up leftovers.
+You’ll be left with four strips of saran wrap, each 40 inches long.
+You’ll only use three of these, so use the third to wrap up leftovers.
 If you don’t use it, please recycle it.

-Given their springy nature this part is a bit of a pain.
-Lay out your gummy worms about an inch from one side of the seran wrap.
-Also leave about an inch on each end so the plastic is longer than the row of gummy worms.
+Given their springy nature, this part is a bit of a pain.
+Lay out your gummy worms about an inch from one side of the saran wrap.
+Also, leave about an inch on each end so the plastic is longer than the row of gummy worms.
 Lay them out in any pattern you choose.
 I like making each row the same color.

-Step 4: Roll up the Gummy Worms in the Seran Wrap
+Step 4: Roll up the Gummy Worms in the Saran Wrap

 Step 5: Braid the Gummy Worms

 If you’ve never braided before don’t worry, it really isn’t difficult.
 First, lay the three strands out next to each other.
 You’ll then alternate crossing the outside strand across the center strand.
 Check out this video on how to braid.
 When you’re done you should end up with something like the image below.

 The last step is to bring the two ends of your braided lei together to tie with the ribbon.
 First, twist the saran wrap from all three strands together on each end of the lei.
 Then lay each end on top of the other and tie them together with your ribbon.
 Make sure to double knot it and make it tight because this is what’s holding the entire lei together.
 Nice job! you should now have a completed gummy worm lei that looks something like the image below.